 For Party Goers: Office Party Etiquette

-Regardless of where you stand on the organizational chart—or whether or not you imbibe —knowing how to handle yourself at an office party is important for many reasons, including letting your employer know you appreciate their effort.
-With the right approach, you can absolutely enjoy your office party and avoid some common pitfalls.
+Regardless of where you stand on the organizational chart—or whether or not you imbibe —knowing how to handle yourself at an office party is vital for many reasons, including letting your employer know you appreciate their effort.
+With the right approach, you can enjoy your office party and avoid some common pitfalls.

 1. Show up.
 Don’t skip out on the party, unless you have an actual conflict.
 According to a 2017 survey by staffing company Randstad US, 90 percent of employees say they would prefer to get a bonus or extra vacation days than have their employer spend the money on a holiday party.
 While these festivities may not be your idea of fun, companies invest time and resources in these events in the hopes of showing staff a good time—so acknowledge this by making a friendly appearance at the very least.
 Even if you and your coworkers aren’t close friends, you might find yourself pleasantly surprised.

 3. Moderation.
-Don’t overindulge when it comes to alcohol, play it safe—and know yourself.
+Don’t overindulge when it comes to alcohol; play it safe—and know yourself.
 Even a modest amount of alcohol leaves some people less inhibited than they would want to be around their coworkers.
-Regardless of how “relaxed” your corporate culture is, or whether the event takes place offsite in a bar or some other setting, any work-related event is a professional gathering, and you should treat it as such.
+Regardless of how “relaxed” your corporate culture is, or whether the event takes place offsite in a bar or some other setting, any work-related activity is a professional gathering, and you should treat it as such.

 5. Be positive and friendly.
 A holiday party is not the place to gossip or complain about work.
-Avoid the tendency to stay huddled with your usual group and make an effort to connect with colleagues with whom you don’t normally get to interact.
+Avoid the tendency to stay huddled with your usual group and make an effort to connect with colleagues with whom you don’t usually get to interact.
 Ask about their interests outside of work, their family, or hometown.
 Even if you’re not a “party games” person, take part in at least one organized activity—you may surprise yourself and have fun outside of your comfort zone.

 6. Know when it’s time to call it a night.
-Enjoy a festive beverage or two, if that’s your preference, but stop once you feel a buzz coming on and take a taxi, ride share, or public transit home.
+Enjoy a festive beverage or two, if that’s your preference, but stop once you feel a buzz coming on and take a taxi, rideshare, or public transit home.

 Have fun!
 Before going, think about what you’re grateful for or happy about in your job, and take the opportunity to share that.
 Remember to thank your hosts at some point during the event, whether it’s the HR team, your boss, and/or the company CEO.
 Make the most of the festivities by being gracious, respectful, and engaging with your coworkers.
 Cheers!